fc1943s/vault/data/spirituality/the-book-of-knowing-and-worth.md

 Now we ask you this: What do you think you are?
 What does your mind tell you when you inquire?
 What is the answer you receive from yourself, and what do you need to know about your lives to be able to make up your own minds and call yourself forward to be in your freedom in the way that we express?
 There is no one in this room, there is no one on this plane, who is unworthy of this.

 As some of you know this and go into accord with it, you expand the doorframe so that more may enter.
 Do you understand this?
 You are a way-shower, yes, but you cannot show the way if you don’t go, if you don’t go where you are called.
-And we are speaking to him as much as you, who holds the telephone and worries, “Can it be so?”[6](#undefined#footnote-25936-6) It has always been so, it will always be so, the only difference from these times is that the invitation is asking you, is beckoning you forward.
+And we are speaking to him as much as you, who holds the telephone and worries, “Can it be so?”
+It has always been so, it will always be so, the only difference from these times is that the invitation is asking you, is beckoning you forward.

 Now, what does it mean to say “No”?
 It means to play small.
 It means to pretend that you are not worthy.
 And we say “pretend” intentionally, because if you knew your worth, your inherent worth, you would know that anything else is a lie.
 It has to be a lie if, in fact, you are who you say you are, an aspect of the Creator in her manifestation, in her realization of her immanence.